Barbershop (film): Production

-Produced on a $12 million budget, Barbershop, with a story by Mark Brown and a screenplay by Brown, Marshall Todd, and Don D. Scott, was filmed in Chicago during the winter of 2001 to early 2002.
-The filmmakers used a storefront in the South Chicago community area (79th Street and Exchange Avenue) that was once a laundromat to build the set for Calvin's barbershop, and the set was duplicated on a soundstage.
+Barbershop was produced on a $12 million budget.
+The story was written by Mark Brown with screenplay by Brown, Marshall Todd, and Don D. Scott.
+It was filmed in Chicago during the winter of 2001-02; production commenced in January.

+The filmmakers used a storefront in the South Chicago community area (79th Street and Exchange Avenue) to build the set for Calvin's barbershop.
+Producer Robert Teitel recalled that, during the first day of location scouting, the production came across three abandoned storefronts at the intersection and decided that the location was a natural fit for the film.

 Similar to what he achieved with his 1997 film Soul Food, producer George Tillman Jr. wanted to portray African Americans in a more positive and three-dimensional light than many other Hollywood films had in the past.
 Producers Tillman and Robert Teitel picked Story to direct due to his preparedness.
 This film also features three original songs by R&B singer/songwriter Sherod Lindsey.

 Days after the release of the film, Rev. Al Sharpton and the Rev. Jesse Jackson expressed public umbrage over comments made in the film about Rosa Parks and Martin Luther King Jr., with the former advocating for a boycott and the latter wishing for the dialogue to be excised from future editions.
 Neither of these requests would occur.